Save big (up to $1,875) on small business tools with our free membership, business.com+

 Strike price

-The strike price is the predetermined price at which the company’s stock can be purchased by the options holder.
+The strike price is the predetermined price at which the company’s stock can be purchased under your stock option or stock purchase agreement.
 When the stock price goes above the strike price, the options are considered “in the money” and hold value.
-If the options expire below the strike price, or “out of the money,” they become worthless.
+If the stock price remains below the strike price when the options expire, the options are “out of the money” and become worthless.

 Number of years

-This refers to the time period that you anticipate holding the options.
-At the end of this period, the options will either expire worthless, or they can be exercised and sold for a profit.
+This refers to the time period you expect to hold the options.
+At the end of this period, the options will either expire worthless or can be exercised and sold for a profit, which you can estimate using a stock options profit calculator.

 What are stock options?

 Stock options represent the right (but not the obligation) to purchase stock in a company.
-A standard stock option contract represents 100 shares of the underlying stock.
-These contracts last for a finite period of time from weeks to years.
+In the public markets, a standard stock option contract represents 100 shares of the underlying stock.
+These contracts last for a finite period of time, ranging from weeks to years.
 For certain industries and roles, stock options are a common form of employee compensation.

-If the company’s stock price is above the option’s strike price at the time of expiration, it is considered “in the money.”
-In other words, the option holder is able to purchase the stock at a below-market rate.
-Option holders stand to make a great deal of money if the stock price rises significantly above the strike price of the option.
+If the company’s stock price is above the option’s strike price at exercise or expiration, it is considered “in the money.”
+This means the option holder can purchase the stock at a below-market rate.
+Option holders may earn a significant profit if the stock price rises well above the strike price.
 However, if the option expires when the stock price is below the strike price, the option holder earns nothing.

 What factors affect stock prices?